 Kubilius, elected after the crisis began, cut pensions and public sector wages.
 To save money, only every third street lamp in Vilnius was lit, and fuel for police cars was rationed.

 This discipline helped the economy rebound.
-Gross domestic product grew 5.8 percent last year, one of the fastest rates of any European Union economy.
+Gross domestic product grew 5.8 percent last year, one of the fastest rates of any EU economy.
 The budget deficit has been tamed.
 Yet most Lithuanians feel worse off than they did four years ago.

-(Writing by Christian Lowe; Editing by Jason Webb)
+(Writing by Christian Lowe; Editing by Rosalind Russell)